Five Ways To Collaborate For Your STEM/CTE

-Collaborating is an essential part of integrating maker education into your curriculum.
+Collaborating is an essential part of integrating STEM/CTE into your curriculum.
 Not only is it important for support, but collaboration can also help to inspire and motivate you.

-In this post you will find ways you can collaborate with other educators, parents, your community, students, and people online to boost your maker education.
+In this post you will find ways you can collaborate with other educators, parents, your community, students, and people online to boost your STEM/CTE.

-Working together with other educators is an essential part of maker education.
-Are you an art teacher thinking about bringing reading into your maker education?
-Reach out to your librarians and let them know about your maker education.
+Working together with other educators is an essential part of STEM/CTE.
+Are you a science teacher thinking about bringing reading into your STEM/CTE?
+Reach out to your librarians and let them know what you're working on.
 This is a great first step to finding ways you can work together.
-Collaborating with other educators is an amazing way to help you coteach across the curriculum.
+Collaborating with other educators is an amazing way to help you co teach across the curriculum.

-One of the most amazing things about maker education is the opportunities it gives students and some of the best people to collaborate with to bring these opportunities are parents!
-Each parent has a maker specialty that they can share with students.
+One of the most amazing things about STEM/CTE is the opportunities it gives students and some of the best people to collaborate with to bring these opportunities are parents!
+Each parent has a STEM/CTE specialty that they can share with students.
 Inviting parents into your space to share their specialty is a great learning experience for students.

-Maker education is great for getting students back to hands-on experiences.
+STEM/CTE education is great for getting students back to hands-on experiences.
 As well as giving them a different experience than the normal standards-driven cultures.
-There are so many fun ways you can get your community involved in your maker education.
+There are so many fun ways you can get your community involved.

-Collaborating with a local museum, hospitals, and charities to see how you can create an innovative maker education that can support your community is a great place to start.
+Collaborating with a local museum, hospitals, and charities to see how you can create an innovative STEM/CTE experience that can support your community is a great place to start.
 This offers students the opportunity to be change agents in their communities.
 Check out Gina Seymour's blog for great examples of MakerCare.